The Unique Melody Maestro V2 is a second-generation 12 balanced armature driver monitor in custom and universal formats. It is priced at $1979.

 The bass on the V2 is more planted and with more body than the v1’s low-end signature which sounds thinner by comparison.
 It is slightly more forward, somewhere around the 250Hz marker but not by a huge amount, just enough to offer a fatter sound but with a touch more decay.

 Sub-bass rolls off a little less on the V2 so you get a better low-end rumble than before but it is still not earth-shaking levels.

 Vocals on the Maestro V1 are clean, accurate sounding, and fairly neutral in their positioning.
 It’s not the thickest note you will hear on a midrange but it is very smooth indeed with a nice brisk pace, decent dynamics, and very good instrumental separation.
 Timbre in the midrange is more analytical than musical but it is definitely not sterile.

 Overall though the midrange is a little more aggressive on the new V2, a touch more forward and more engaging.
 There is a little bit more body to the sound though with what seems to be a boosted lower midrange and a rounded attack over the older V1 cleaner profile.

-Percussion work is snappy and well defined, sibilance is negligible and the peak at 6k is a lot milder than you might imagine.
-That gentle roll-off up to and beyond 10k is done in such a way to create a really nice sense of cohesion without sacrificing air or detail.
+Percussion work is snappy and well-defined, sibilance is negligible and the peak at 6k is a lot milder than you might imagine.
+That gentle roll-off up to and beyond 10k is done in such a way as to create a really nice sense of cohesion without sacrificing air or detail.

-I actually think the V2 top ends slightly more laid back tuning helps the overall presentation considerably.
+I actually think the V2 top ends slightly more laid-back tuning help the overall presentation considerably.
 After all, it is largely the same dual tweeter configuration so you get plenty of the V1 detail and articulation but the edge on the attack has dropped slightly due to the smoothing out of the peak.